raj713335/Blog_APIs/README.md

-# Django Begineers Tutorial with Reference from the book for my personal Reference
+# Django  Tutorial with Reference from the book for my personal Reference